GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # HTML_CSS_JS_Flask
 Generally intended for educational purposes.

 This is a modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project so check a description of all the features there.
 It is set to be used with `python3` and `Flask` server.
-There are several Three.js viewers, not necessarily perfect but functional as they are (preview link is available in the `Usage` section).
+There are several Three.js viewers, not necessarily perfect but functional as they are (preview link is available in the `Usage` section but does have some limitations).

 The main differences:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different
  - uploading any pictures via the `Form` will then have those saved in the new `uploads` folder
  - DRACO and KTX2 support were added to the GLTF Viewer:
-   - this seems to work fine when using URL (see the screenshot) so try using it for fetching files both locally and from the Internet
+   - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally and from the Internet
    - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP` texture file along just to see if and how it changes the object's appearance)
    - you can also open `.drc` file types either alone or together with some texture file
  - KTX2 support was also added to the DAE Viewer

 Additional Notes:
- - GLTF and Collada DAE viewers are set to use Orbit Controls which made the code and GUI slightly simpler (see the screenshot)
+ - GLTF and Collada DAE viewers are set to use Orbit Controls, which made their code and GUI slightly simpler (see the screenshot)
  - [OrbitControlsGizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) module was added to GLTF and DAE viewers
  - GLTF and DAE viewers support animation whose button, with letter "A", will change green if any animation is detected and run the first one automatically
    - subsequent clicks of the button will run any subsequent animations one at the time